clayball/feedlist/README.md

 # feedlist #

-The original idea was to fetch RSS feeds specifically related to security alerts and advisories and build some intelligence around the data.
+The original idea was to fetch RSS feeds specifically related to information security alerts and advisories.

-TODO: add more details

 ## Running ##